 It looks like there’s a stronger effect among counties with a lower population of people of color.
 Let’s do the same analysis just for those counties:

-So it’s clear that this time around, areas with more people of color did not see a reduction in turnout.
-However, areas with more people of color tend to have lower turnout:
+This time around, areas with more people of color as a whole did not see a reduction in turnout.
+Normally, there’s more of an effect.

 Breaking it down by race, the picture is actually a little more complicated.
 While turnout is persistently lower in counties with a greater percentage of Native Americans and persistently higher in counties with a greater percentage of Whites, it varies among other groups: